 The key components of the project include procuring two new sister ships and upgrading both the Wellington and Waitohi Picton ferry terminals.

 The new ships will be 220 metres long, compared to the current 180 metres.
 They will provide a maximum capacity of up to 45% more people and freight than the current fleet.
 While we won't require all this capacity immediately, it gives us room to grow and meet future demand.

-The new ferries will be bigger, cleaner and more modern than the current ferries.
-The sister ships will be fitted out with modern propulsion technology that will improve maneuverability and reduce wake.
+The new ferries will be bigger, cleaner and more modern than the current fleet.

 The new Interislander terminal building will service both rail and ferry passengers.
-We’re still working through the size requirements of the new terminal and are exploring both two and three storey options.
+We’re still working through the detailed requirements for the new terminal but the concept design is for a two storey option.
 The terminal will offer a modern customer experience with state-of-the-art check-in.

 The new wharf will be 280 metres long, compared to the current wharves that are 160 metres and 186 metres long.

 Other works include construction of a seawall and new jetties.
 The existing jetties will be demolished and we are exploring options for new jetties.

 Sections of the rail corridor may need to be widened and could encroach closer to some adjacent properties.
 In that event, we may put in place acoustic walls to reduce noise.

 We haven’t confirmed our plans yet, but we will need to make some changes to the local transport network to manage increased waits at rail crossings and other expected transport impacts.